A time- and space-optimal algorithm for the many-visits TSP

-It is interesting to contrast our results for MV-TSP with recent results for the \emph{$r$-simple path} problem, where a long path is sought that visits each vertex \emph{at most} $r$ times.
-For that problem, the fastest known algorithms---due to Abasi et al.~\cite{AbasiEtAl2014} and Gabizon et al.~\cite{GabizonEtAl2015}---have run time~\emph{exponential} in the average number of visits, and such exponential dependence is necessary assuming ETH.
+It is interesting to contrast our results for MV-TSP with recent results for the \emph{$r$-simple path} problem, where a path of length $k$ is sought that visits each vertex \emph{at most} $r$ times.
+For that problem, the fastest known algorithms---due to Abasi et al.~\cite{AbasiEtAl2014} and Gabizon et al.~\cite{GabizonEtAl2015}---have run time~\emph{exponential} in $k/r \cdot \log{r}$, and such exponential dependence is necessary assuming ETH.

 \paragraph*{Overview of techniques.} The Cosmadakis-Papadimitriou algorithm is based on the following high-level insight, common to most work on the TSP problem, whether exact or approximate.
-The task of finding a valid tour may be split into two separate tasks: (1) finding a structure that connects all vertices, and (2) augmenting the structure found in (1) in order to ensure that each city is visited the required number of times.
+The task of finding a valid tour may be split into two separate tasks: (1) finding a structure that connects all vertices, and (2) augmenting the structure found in (1) in order to ensure that each vertex is visited the required number of times.
 Indeed, such an approach is also used in the well-known $3/2$-approximation algorithm of Christofides for metric TSP~\cite{Christofides1976}.
 There, the structure that guarantees connectivity is a minimum spanning tree, and ``visitability'' is enforced by the addition of a perfect matching that connects odd-degree vertices, ensuring that all vertices have even degree, and can thus be entered and exited, as required.